 I know you may have deadlines, people counting on you, and/or a set-in-stone date when something is happening, but rushing yourself is just putting pressure on an already stressful situation.
 If you don’t thrive in stressful situations, if you are one of those people who shut down when they get overwhelmed, if you are even scared to start, then you need to give yourself permission to go (and grow) slowly.

-1. You’ll get where you’re going with less fear.
+1. Give yourself permission to go slowly so you’ll get where you’re going with less fear

 But if you decide that you can go slowly, that you can take one small (tiny, if need be) step after another, you will lessen the fear and you will actually start, make progress, and more likely finish.
 Yes, you may get to where you want to be slower, but at least you’ll eventually get there.

-2. You’re more likely to finish because won’t overwhelm yourself and quit.
+2. Give yourself permission to go slowly so you’re more likely to finish because won’t overwhelm yourself and quit

 When you get overwhelmed, your body gets flooded with cortisol.
 That’s a biochemical that’s secreted during stressful times which initiates a flight-or-fight response.
 Thing is, your body is not meant to be a in constant state of heightened alert.
 There are negative impacts on your health if you stay in that state too long (a hard time sleeping, auto-immune disorders, the inability to concentrate, and on the list goes).
 So in a natural reaction to get yourself out of that state, you will likely come to a full stop and abandon whatever it is you started.